otam-mato/nodejs_mysql_web_app_docker/README.md

 ```

 <br><br>
-Navigate to "containers" and create a mysql folder
+Navigate to the directory "containers" and create a mysql folder
 ```
 cd /home/ec2-user/environment/containers
 mkdir mysql